Jeffin28/IBM-WATSON-ESP8266/README.md

 </p

 * After the prescribed changes from **step 6**,compile the code and make sure no errors to be found during the compilation.
-* Next upload the code with Arduino IDE and restart the module once again after uploading completed.I have tested in core version `2.4.2`
+* Next upload the code with Arduino IDE and restart the module once again after uploading completed.
+* I have tested in core esp8266 version `2.4.2`.
 * For doing `publish` and `subscribe`refer the last page of **IBM_WATSON.pdf** documentation and enjoy 😃 !!.
 * Output debug can be seen in serial monitor with `9600`baudrate [refer the document]: